-For Exams 1 and 2, a copy of the answer key will be posted on Canvas after graded exams and scores are released.
-Review this answer key carefully and be sure you understand the errors you made and why the posted answers on the key are correct.
+You will be able to view your graded exams on Gradescope.
+Please review these carefully and be sure you understand the errors that you made.
 As we move through the term, we will be building upon material and techniques that we have discussed previously, so it is imperative that you address gaps in your understanding.